-The new Hartlepool Partnership structure will include four themed groups, which is a reduction from the nine themed partnerships that previously operated.
-This incorporates the statutory Safer Hartlepool Partnership and the Shadow Health & Wellbeing Board which is expected to become statutory in 2013.
+The new Hartlepool Partnership structure includes four themed groups, which is a reduction from the nine themed partnerships that previously operated.
+This incorporates the statutory Safer Hartlepool Partnership and the Health & Wellbeing Board.
 The two other themed groups are the Economic Regeneration Forum and the Housing Partnership.
 These groups were identified as key themes for the future improvement of Hartlepool and the delivery of the Community Strategy vision.